Let’s make inclusion happen!

 • representatives of non-governmental organisations.

-The talks will address the implementation of inclusive education using existing resources at European and national level.
+The talks addressed the implementation of inclusive education using existing resources at European and national level.

 Specific topics: